AI Oversight and Human Mistakes: Evidence from Centre Court: Introduction

 The rest of the paper proceeds as follows.
 In Section \ref{sec:lit}, we review related literature on AI and human decision-making and social image concerns.
 In Section \ref{sec:settingdata}, we provide additional details on tennis umpiring, Hawk-Eye review, and the data sources we leverage in our analysis.
 In Section \ref{sec:results}, we examine overall mistake rates, types of calls, and types of errors.
-We also explore whether the impact of AI oversight differs by tournament stage.
-In Section \ref{sec:theory}, we provide a model of perceptually-constrained umpires and use it structurally estimate the psychological costs of AI oversight.
+In Section \ref{sec:theory}, we provide a model of perceptually-constrained umpires and use it to structurally estimate the psychological costs of AI oversight.
+In Section \ref{sec:hetero}, we explore additional sources of heterogeneity.
 Finally, we conclude with a brief discussion in Section \ref{sec:conclusion}.